 Advertisement

-The stages of any kidney disease include:
+The five stages of any kidney disease include:

 Many people experience few or no symptoms in the early stages of kidney disease.
 However, chronic kidney disease (CKD) may still cause damage even though you feel fine.

-CKD and kidney failure symptoms vary between people.
+Kidney failure symptoms vary between people.
 If your kidneys aren’t working properly, you may notice one or more of the following signs:

 Diabetes and high blood pressure are the most common causes of chronic kidney disease and kidney failure.